This blog post was updated over 2018 as we made progress.

 We conducted surveys during the summer before the 8/10/18 deadline to submit the business plan.

 See this powerpoint for an overview of our goals, history, and this space.

 How to get involved

-Can you do outreach (analog and digital)?
+Help with outreach (analog and digital).
 Red Hook likes outreach face to face and via flyers in store windows.
-We have stakeholders around NYC and harbor to contact, and we'll need people to help with all that.
+We have stakeholders around NYC and harbor to contact, and people can help with that networking to interesting people.